Homepage

 Díaz-Canel says that Cuban doctors abroad receive their full salary and an "additional fee."

-The Cuban regime will send interrupted workers to collect trash and produce food due to the energy crisis
+The Cuban regime will send idle workers to collect trash and produce food due to the energy crisis

-Cuban government insists on relocating workers due to energy crisis and fuel shortages
+The Cuban government insists on relocating workers in response to the energy crisis and fuel shortages

-78-year-old Cuban grandfather cleans streets in Matanzas, sparking debate on social media
+78-year-old Cuban grandfather cleans streets in Matanzas and sparks debate on social media

 Five workers receive up to 13 years in prison for food diversion in Las Tunas

-The injured electrical worker in the accident in Havana has been identified
+They have identified the electrical worker injured in the accident in Havana

-Accident at electrical substation leaves one worker injured and causes power outages in Havana, Artemisa, and Mayabeque
+Accident at electrical substation leaves one worker injured and causes blackouts in Havana, Artemisa, and Mayabeque

-State incentives in Cuba range from Soviet cars to Chinese solar panels: "It has had a very good impact."
+State stimulus in Cuba goes from the Soviet car to the Chinese solar panel: "It has had a very positive impact."

 Testimony from Canadian tourists relocated due to fuel shortages in Cuba: "People here are suffering."

-Government to sell solar panels to workers in Cuba: "Incentives" promised to generate electricity
+Government to sell solar modules to workers in Cuba: Promises "incentives" to generate electricity

 Cuban university students are becoming forced laborers due to the crisis and low stipends

-Cuban government authorizes extra payments using savings from the wage fund
+Cuban regime authorizes extra payments using savings from the wage fund

-Díaz-Canel congratulates electric workers amid the collapse of the National Electric System and record blackouts in Cuba
+Díaz-Canel congratulates electrical workers amid the collapse of the national electricity grid and record blackouts in Cuba

 Out of danger, a farmer who fell from a palm tree in Yateras, Guantánamo